hasura/graphql-engine/docs/graphql/manual/deployment/docker/index.rst

-Run Hasura GraphQL Engine using Docker
+Run Hasura GraphQL engine using Docker
 ======================================

 .. contents:: Table of contents